What is your most memorable wedding?

 I always have rainy-day ideas and they can be great fun - of course, there's the umbrella photo but I love the dapper groom lifting his jacket over his brides head & shoulders and protecting her - so romantic x

 Describe how you got into photography.

-My father photographed & filmed every opportunity he had until his amazing life was so sadly cut short - it was in my blood, - I studied photography at Art College at from 16 and went on to Trent Poly, leaving with a BA (Hons) in Photography.
+My father photographed & filmed every opportunity he had until his amazing life was so sadly cut short.
+It was in my blood from then on and after Art College, I went on to Trent Poly and left 3 years later with a BA (Hons) in Photography.